Helping you find the medical supplies you need

 A few questions to ask when thinking of bathroom safety are:

-A bedside commode is a piece of equipment that is used, as the name says, by the bed, but the bedside commode is also known as a 3-n-1.
+A bedside commode is a piece of equipment that is used, as the name says, by the bed.
+The bedside commode is also known as a 3-n-1.
 This means the equipment can be used as a standalone commode by the bed, as a raised toilet seat, or as a frame that sits around the standard commode for safety.

 A bath safety device which the user sits on to get into a bathtub.
 The user usually sits on the chair, which straddles the side of the tub, and moves from the outside to the inside of the tub.
-A transfer bench is a great thing for someone who is having trouble getting in or out of a bathtub, but does not want to remodel the entire bathroom.
+A transfer bench is a great tool for someone who has trouble getting in or out of a bathtub, but does not want to remodel the entire bathroom.

-A shower chair allows a user to continue using a walk in shower or a bath tub if the user is not having problems getting into the bathroom.
+A shower chair allows a user to continue using a walk in shower or a bath tub helping provide stability.
 A shower chair is usually made of plastic to extend the life of the equipment.
-There are even some models made of PVC that can have wheels and a commode opening to accommodate any style of bathroom or situation a patient may be in.
+There are even some models made of PVC that have wheels and a commode opening to accommodate any style of bathroom or situation a patient may be in.

 Important Reminder: Medicare only covers bathroom items under certain conditions.